The AIM theory of working with Neuro-Diversity

 The This Way In To Music (TWIM) program success is based on the overriding concept of AIM (attention, invitation and mimesis).

-Our episodes demonstrate how parents can INVITE ATTENTION (invitational participation, curiosity) in a new social situation (versus forcing a child to engage or participate).
+INVITE ATTENTION (invitational participation, curiosity) in a new social situation (versus forcing a child to engage or participate).
 The invitation to engage, socially, using music interaction, is assisted by an innate cross-cultural INTEREST in patterns (rhythm and sound) and the nature of humans to want to IMITATE what they see or hear, or to INITIATE (INNOVATE) something similar but different.

 In fact, some of the parents of the children we’ve worked with during our first year’s episodes filming (over 3 years) were surprised to discover just how INTERESTED – and interactively ENGAGED – their children were, in terms of making SOUNDS or exploring the capacity of musical instruments and everyday objects (pots and pans).

 These neuro-diverse children were often withdrawn or uninterested in engagement, generally speaking.
 This led to isolation and a lack of belonging or ‘social fun’ as they ‘didn’t fit in’ to neuro-typical games or social structures.
 However, music interaction through TWIM ‘brought them out of their shells’ and led to stronger family bonds, as well as lighthearted FUN, that assisted with these children feeling more comfortable in new social situations (cognitive transfer opportunities).

 So one of the largest benefits of using AIM is increased socialisation and family FUN time – a reprieve from the normal stressors of living with an ability difference such as Autism, Cerebral Palsy (CP), Acquired Brain Injury (ABI), Motor Neuron Disease (MND), Multiple Sclerosis (MS) and other conditions impacting communication and social comfort.